 Avoid illegal themes

-There are some websites allows users to download nulled or cracked versions of premium themes.
+There are some websites that allow users to download nulled or cracked versions of premium themes.
 They are very dangerous for your website and also illegal to use.
 Some of those themes contain some hidden malicious codes that can simply destroy your website or log your admin credentials.
-Instead of taking such a risk, pay for the theme and use it legally.
+Instead of taking such a risk, pay for the theme, and use it legally.

 Choosing the best web hosting providers is also an essential step for your website’s security.
 Make sure your hosting company is using new software and actively maintaining the security of its infrastructure.
 Shortly, instead of choosing the most affordable option, check the security measures they are providing and feel free to contact them if you see any confusing information on their websites.